aKacharava/aKacharava/README.md

 - 👋 Hi, I’m @aKacharava
-- 👀 I’m interested in Front-end development and I always look for something new to learn
+- 👀 I’m interested in Web development and I always look for something new to learn
-- 🌱 I create several different apps to learn more about component based development
+- 🌱 I am a fresh and enthusiastic developer that loves trying out new things
-- 📫 For more info about my projects, visit my portfolio: https://akdev.nl
+- 📫 For more info about me and my portfolio, visit: https://akdev.nl

 <a href="https://app.daily.dev/akacharava"><img src="https://github.com/aKacharava/aKacharava/blob/main/devcard.svg" width="400" alt="Alexander Kacharava's Dev Card"/></a>